nomel/beaglebone/gpio-header/README.md

 ##### Generate and install the overlay files

+Or, if you're lazy/don't have python, grab the files from the "generated" directory.

 Generate the dts files, the compile script, and the install script with

     python generateGPIOOverlays.py